shyamsg/wolfRefGenome/README.md

 -------------------
 * code

 This directory contains all the code developed for this project.
+It only includes code that has been developed by Shyam.
+Code from Sama is present in the his directory on the EvoGenomics+GeoGenetics cluster.

 * data

 The data is stored in the this directory in two sub-directories.
-One for the reads mapped to the wolf reference genome and another for the reads mapped to the dof reference genome.
+One for the reads mapped to the wolf reference genome and another for the reads mapped to the dog reference genome.

 * analysis